Localize messages in broadcasts and newsletters

 If you set up languages for each variant in your test, we’ll split users into the test before we check their language attribute(s).
 So, while your audience is split according to your settings, your languages might not be split evenly within, or across, variants.

-Metrics for localized newsletters
+Metrics for localized messages

 When you send a message with multiple languages, we show metrics for each language.
 These metrics can help you make sure that your messages perform well in all of your audience’s languages.